Stress statistics

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-Work-related stress, depression or anxiety is defined as a harmful reaction people have to undue pressures and demands placed on them at work.
+• Definition: Work-related stress, depression, or anxiety results from undue pressures and demands at work.

-In 2019/20 stress, depression or anxiety accounted for 51% of all work-related ill health cases and 55% of all working days lost due to work-related ill health.
+• Impact on Ill Health: Stress, depression, or anxiety accounted for 51% of all work-related ill health cases and 55% of lost working days.